This work sits at the intersection of story, policy, people, and place

 Through Namekus, I help organizations move that work forward.

-- Supporting change in a way that reflects how people actually experience it
+- Supporting organizational change in a way that reflects people’s lived experience.

 How I work

 I’m not a large firm.
-I don’t bring a team of analysts.
+I don’t bring a huge team of specialists.

 What I bring is:

-- The ability to work across policy, communications, and operations
+- The ability to work across policy, communications, operations, and practical delivery.

 - A calm, thoughtful approach to complex and sensitive work